MitchDuke/Ali_Tracks/README.md

 [View the live project here.](https://ali-tracks-55fe74203334.herokuapp.com/)

 This is a Flask-based web application that interacts with a MongoDB database.
 It includes routes for updating and retrieving totals, and it's designed to demonstrate CRUD operations.
 The application is deployed on Heroku, making it accessible from anywhere.
+The idea of the app is so that the user can track a saving challenge each month by saving £5 and clicking each month respectively.
+User can also create, read, update and delete custom goals which can be updated as they progress.

 <h2 align="center"><img src="./static/assets/images/main_capture_tiled.PNG"></h2>